AshLaw96/weather-wise/README.md

 - **Amount option**

-  - Once the user has chosen there difficulty they will then be asked how many questions they will like to be asked and they will again need to type 1,2 or 3.
+  - Once the user has chosen their difficulty they will then be asked how many questions they will like to be asked and they will again need to type 1,2 or 3.

 ![screenshot](documentation/features/amount.png)

 - **Incorrect amount option**

-  - If the user choose an option that wasn't there they will be informed that there value was incorrect and that they would need to type either 1, 2 or 3.
+  - If the user chose an option that wasn't there, they will be informed that their value was incorrect and that they would need to type either 1, 2 or 3.

 ![screenshot](documentation/features/amount-error.png)